gappeah/YouTube-MP4-Downloader-Pro/README.md

 This is near functioning Youtube downloader, with have the option of downloading videos in 360p, 720p, 1080p, 1440p and 2160p.

-This code downloads a YouTube video and merges the audio and video files into a single file using moviepy.editor.

-The user is asked to enter the URL of the YouTube video they want to download.
+The backend script downloads a YouTube video and merges the audio and video files into a single file using moviepy.editor by asking to enter the URL of the YouTube video they want to download.

 The code checks if the URL is valid and belongs to youtube.com.